oasci/pitt-biosc1540-2025s/content/lectures/02A/index.md

 After today, you should have a better understanding of:

+1. Importance and applications of DNA sequencing.
-1. Techniques for extracting and purifying high-quality DNA.
+2. Techniques for extracting and purifying high-quality DNA.
-2. Steps in preparing DNA libraries for sequencing.
+3. Steps in preparing DNA libraries for sequencing.
-3. Principles and innovations of DNA sequencing technologies.
+4. Principles and innovations of DNA sequencing technologies.
-4. Quality control measures for ensuring reliable sequencing data.
+5. Quality control measures for ensuring reliable sequencing data.

 ## Outline

+### Importance and Applications of DNA Sequencing

+By determining the precise order of nucleotides in DNA, sequencing technologies enable breakthroughs in understanding genetic information, driving innovations in medicine, agriculture, biotechnology, environmental science, and beyond.

+-   Understand how DNA sequencing has revolutionized biological research and genomics.
+-   Describe the use of DNA sequencing in healthcare, agriculture, biotechnology, environmental monitoring, and forensics.

 ### DNA Extraction and Purification